THE HERITAGE CENTER’S GIFT SHOP IS A GREAT PLACE TO FIND SPECIAL HOLIDAY PRESENTS! OPEN 10am to 4pm Tuesday-Saturday.

 Prince George County is named after Prince George of Denmark, the consort of Queen Anne.
 Together they ruled Great Britain until his death in 1708.

 Free admission/donations accepted.
-Museum shop on-site.
+Museum gift shop onsite.
 Allow 90 minutes for a visit.
 Group tours and school groups by reservation.